rcl-cloudtnt/docs/events/events.md

 {: .information }
 You must have a valid [Subscription]() to register for an event.

- - Register and Subscribe to RCL CloudTnT if you have not done so already
+ - [Register](../identity/identity.md) and [Subscribe](../subscription/manage.md) to RCL CloudTnT if you have not done so already

- - Login and navigate to the event details page
+ - Login and navigate to the `Event Details` page

  - Click on the ``Register Now`` link